Swedish Institute

-The main office of the Swedish Institute is in Södra Hammarbyhamnen in Stockholm.
+The main office of the Swedish Institute is located in Hammarby Sjöstad in Stockholm.
 There is also a branch abroad; the Swedish Cultural Centre in Paris (Centre Culturel Suédois).
 The agency has approximately 140 members of staff and its board is appointed by the Government of Sweden.

 In early 2007 the Swedish Institute stated it was planning to set up an "embassy", the "House of Sweden", in Second Life, an Internet-based virtual world.
 This virtual office is not intended to provide passports or visas, but serve as a point of information about Sweden.

-Other Swedish embassies in foreign countries are under the direct authority and control of the Swedish Ministry of Foreign Affairs.
+Other Swedish embassies in foreign countries are under the direct authority and control of the Swedish Ministry for Foreign Affairs.

+Projects

 The Twitter account @sweden

-The Swedish Institute is responsible for the Twitter account @Sweden where a new "curator" is selected to tweet every week.
+The Swedish Institute is responsible for running the Twitter account @Sweden.

+From 2011 to 2018 the account was the location of the Curators of Sweden project, where a new "curator" was selected to tweet from the account each week.

 In 2017, SI blocked 14,000 Twitter accounts from interacting with @Sweden.
 Among the blocked were journalists, authors, politicians, businessmen and ambassadors.
 When the block list was reported in the media, SI lifted the blocks and apologized.